workingmanrob/geeni-aware/README.md

 - [x] sdcard hack
 - [ ] firmware replacemnt

-sdcard folder contains the bare minimum required to setup wifi and run dropbear ssh server.
+sdcard folder contains a fully working hack.
+Camera will connect to wifi, run dropbear ssh server and start an rtsp stream.
+No need to do any initial setup.
+Works right out of the box without any app required.

+Format an sdcard with a FAT32 filesystem and allocation unit size of 32K (eg: sudo mkfs.fat -s 64 -n IPCAM /dev/sdX1 - solve for X).
+Copy the contents of the sdcard folder from this repo to the root of your freshly formatted card.

+** Update wifi_cfg.ini with your wireless ssid and password. **

 The root password will be set to cosmicpower - yes that is a Genie joke.

-Update wifi_cfg.ini to include your wireless ssid and password.
+Firmware replacement seems unlikely unless binaries and library file sizes can be significantly reduced.
+A hybrid mod to remove anyka services and possibly store dropbear on the internal flash seems more likely at least as a first attempt.

 # System info